amish1706/FacialVerification/README.md

-# Face Recognition using Siamese Network
+# Facial Verification using Siamese Network